iLib-js/loctool/docs/Plugins.md

      * locale is used.
-     * @returns {TranslationSet} a new translation set instance */
+     * @returns {TranslationSet} a new translation set instance */ newTranslationSet(sourceLocale) {}
-    newTranslationSet: function(sourceLocale) {}

     /**
-     * Utility functions and data that the plugin may need.
+     * Object containing some utility functions and data that the
+     * plugin may need.
      */
     utils: utils,